BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes: Introduction

 \section{Introduction}

-Fine-tuning pre-trained \glspl{LLM} for various downstream tasks has gained a lot of attention over the past few years. \Gls{PEFT} methods have been extensively and empirically investigated \cite{ding2023parameter,yang2024harnessing} to reduce the fine-tuning overheads, such as computation cost, \gls{GPU} memory usage, and energy consumption.
+Fine-tuning pre-trained \glspl{LLM} for downstream tasks has gained a lot of attention over the past few years. \Gls{PEFT} methods have been widely studied \cite{ding2023parameter,yang2024harnessing} to reduce the fine-tuning overheads, such as computation cost, \gls{GPU} memory usage, and energy consumption.
 Among these \gls{PEFT} techniques, bias-only fine-tuning—which involves updating only the bias terms of the \glspl{LLM} \cite{zaken2022bitfit}—provides the potential for unprecedented parameter efficiency.

 Bias-only fine-tuning offers out-of-the-box usability, without extra requirements for additional configuration and auxiliary reparameterization.
 This is in contrast to the majority of the previous work in this domain, e.g., prefix tuning \cite{li2021prefix}, adapter tuning \cite{houlsby2019parameter}, LoRA \cite{hu2022lora}, and GaLore \cite{zhao2024galore}.
-Moreover, in low-data regimes, all-bias-terms fine-tuning has been shown to be competitive with full-parameter fine-tuning, despite updating a significantly smaller subset of full parameters \cite{zaken2022bitfit,logan2022cutting,doering2024empirical}.
+Moreover, in low-data regimes, fine-tuning all bias terms has been shown to be competitive with full-parameter fine-tuning, despite updating a significantly smaller subset of full parameters \cite{zaken2022bitfit,logan2022cutting}.
+Despite the advantages of bias-only fine-tuning, the \baichuanchange{relationship} between \baichuanchange{fine-tuning different bias terms} and downstream performance remains largely unclear \cite{ding2023parameter,wengbitfit+}.